 - The loss of coverage for parents would affect their children, creating more financial hardship for families and risking children’s access to health care.
 Tennessee was one of nine states to see a significant increase in children lacking health coverage in 2017.

+These families could find affordable health coverage from somewhere like IEHP instead, but if they are amongst the poorest families in Tennessee even this may not be possible.
 As yet another rural hospital closes in Clay County, there’s simply no excuse for not expanding Medicaid at this point.

 Thanks for reading!
 We’re an independent, reader-supported site that depends entirely on you to help us keep holding our public officials accountable and “Yelling the Truth”, so please consider chipping in a $3, $5, or $10 monthly and we’ll keep telling the stories nobody else will: